emerconn/k8s-cronjob-smb-export/README.md

 # k8s-cronjob-smb-export

-Docker image for a K8s cronJob to export an archive backup file from a ReadyWriteMany PVC.
+Container image for a K8s cronJob to export a file from a PVC to an SMB share.

 ## Usage